-Students are encouraged to review the University policy on Service, Assistance, and Other Animals at Northwestern: policies.northwestern. edu/docs/animal-policy-final-012717.pdf.
-Students planning to bring their service animal are encouraged to notify Residential Services so that the animal can be taken into consideration for room assignments.
-Students with disabilities who require an assistance animal to reside in a residence hall should submit an accommodation request online through the Residential Services website:
+Students are encouraged to review the University policy on Service, Assistance, and Other Animals at Northwestern: policies.northwestern.edu/docs/animal-policy-final-012717.pdf.
+Students planning to bring their service or assistance animal to reside in a residence hall should submit an accommodation request online through the Residential Services website: www.northwestern.edu/living/housing-assignments/special-accommodations/.

-https://www.northwestern.edu/living/housing-assignments/special-accommodations/index.html.